-If you’re going through a sloth period and want to get over it, you’re in luck.
-We’ve rounded up some tips from Quorans to help you overcome laziness.
+If you’re going through a sloth period and want to get over it, you’re in luck because we’ve rounded up some tips from Quorans to help you overcome laziness, and some of them are genius.
 But because one can sometimes look like the other, I thought we should first clarify the difference between everyday procrastination and laziness.

 Procrastination and laziness are not the same